custom-components/ble_monitor/info.md

   *The difference between the mean and the median is that the median is **selected** from the sensor readings, and not calculated as the average.
 That is, the median resolution is equal to the resolution of the sensor (one tenth of a degree or percent), while the mean allows you to slightly increase the resolution (the longer the measurement period, the larger the number of values will be averaged, and the higher the resolution can be achieved, if necessary with disabled rounding).*

-#### hcitool_active
+#### active_scan

-  (boolean)(Optional) In active mode hcitool sends scan requests, which is most often not required, but slightly increases the sensor battery consumption.
+  (boolean)(Optional) In active mode scan requests will be sent, which is most often not required, but slightly increases the sensor battery consumption.
 'Passive mode' means that you are not sending any request to the sensor but you are just reciving the advertisements sent by the BLE devices.
 This parameter is a subject for experiment.
-See the hcitool docs, --passive switch.
 Default value: False

+#### hci_interface

+  (positive integer)(Optional) This parameter is used to select the bt-interface used.
+0 for hci0, 1 for hci1 and so on.
+On most systems, the interface is one, and this is hci0.
+Default value: 0

 ## Credits